tennessinegd/odin-recipes/README.md

 # odin-recipes
 A simple project meant to test what I've learned so far in The Odin Project.
+This project will consist of a basic recipe website with a main index page and several recipe pages linked to it.
+This should demonstrate that I know basic HTML.
+It should also allow me to move on to learning more interesting concepts.